JazzHutchy/jitsmob/README.md

 ## About The Client

-JitsMob aims to educate the Brazilian Jiu Jitsu (BJJ) and Mixed Martial Arts (MMA) community through online content on topics such as:
+JitsMob aims to educate the Brazilian Jiu Jitsu (BJJ) and Mixed Martial Arts (MMA) community through online video content on topics such as:
  * Injury prevention
  * Mobility
 in order to maximise their Performance and give them something to complement what they do in training.